Monday, September 22, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 • Safe Browsing with DNS filters via specific servers.

-• Useful Parental Controls and advanced VPN feature set, which includes VPN Fusion and Instant Guard.
+• Useful Parental Controls and an advanced VPN feature set, which includes VPN Fusion and Instant Guard.

 • Advanced QoS and online protection (via AiProtection) to keep your network and devices safe.

-• A comprehensive set of network settings and features managed via the web user interface or the (optional) Asus Router mobile app that requires no login account or subscription.
+• A comprehensive set of network settings and features is managed via the web user interface or the (optional) ASUS Router mobile app, which requires no login account or subscription.

 8 out of 10